omeka/classic-enduser/Plugins/Contribution_3.md

      - The *Multiple Rows* checkbox sets whether the entry field on the form has a single row (indicating a short answer) or allows for multiple rows (making it easier for contributors to write paragraphs of text).

 To add an element (question) to the contribution form:
-1. Go to the bottom element block, titled "Add Element".
+- Go "Add Element".
-1. Select an element from the dropdown list (this will be all the Dublin Core fields as well as all Item Type elements.
+- Select an element from the dropdown list (this includes all the Dublin Core fields as well as all Item Type elements.)
-1. Type a prompt in the Prompt field.
+- Type a prompt or question in the Prompt field.
-1. If you want contributors to be able to enter longer blocks of text, click the *Multiple rows* checkbox.
+- If you want contributors to be able to enter longer blocks of text, click the *Multiple rows* checkbox.
-1. Remember to save changes.
+- Save changes.

 You can edit any element's prompt or multiple row setting at any time.